geekgari/crud_node_mysql/README.md

 ## CRUD NODE WITH MYSQL

-Creating Create, Read, Update, Delete in used Node, Express and MYSQL and test in Postman.
+Create, Read, Update, Delete in used Node, Express and MYSQL and test in Postman.

 ## Technologies: